 As an Amazon Associate I earn from qualifying purchases.
 Click for details.

-In a discussion about whether (or perhaps when/how) ghosts can hurt you, he referenced potential dangers, “… if you stumble upon a residual haunting and force contact and disrupt the spirits routine.”
+BUT what can you do, “… if you stumble upon a residual haunting and force contact and disrupt the spirits’ routine”?

-That got me thinking about the power of emotional energy, especially when it’s highly focused… and angry.
+But that got me thinking about the power of emotional energy, especially when it’s highly focused… and angry.

 If you’ve ever witnessed someone – a living person – who’s in a rage and venting, you’ve seen the kind of anger I’m thinking about.